zerebubuth/openstreetmap-license-change/README.md

    the special API call which hides a version in the history, and means that it won't be distributed any more.

-The redaction visibilit has values `:hidden` and `:visible` and these *may* have different meanings eventually.
+The redaction visibility has values `:hidden` and `:visible` and these *may* have different effects eventually.
 The intended meanings are:

 * Hidden: This version does not contribute to the final version of